About

 Stanford School of Engineering — TA for CS106A/B (intro Python & C++), leading weekly sections, debugging, grading, and teaching core CS concepts (pointers, objects, recursion, algorithmic analysis, data structures, graphs).

-Research interests: RLAIF/RLHF methods for complex reasoning, multimodal retrieval & recommendation, and post-training behavior shaping through synthetic data and in-context learning.
+Research interests: Long-form video generation, RLAIF/RLHF methods for complex reasoning, multimodal retrieval & recommendation, and post-training behavior shaping through synthetic data and in-context learning.

-In my free time, you can probably find me reading, jogging, or going to a hackathon.
+In my free time, you can probably find me reading, riding at SoulCycle (guilty pleasure lol), or hacking on something with friends!